SONGS INSPIRED BY BOOKS PLAYLIST

 But he later claimed it was also from a drawing Julian made for him, so the details are hazy to be fair…

 The name of the imaginary “ideal pleasure drug” in Aldous Huxley’s novel Brave New World (1932).

 THE HITCHHIKER’S GUIDE TO THE GALAXY – DOUGLAS ADAMS

 According to Douglas Adams’ 1979 comedy science fiction series, the number 42 is “The answer to the ultimate question of life, the Universe, and everything”.
 Therefore, this mix from Viva la Vida or Death and All His Friends (2008) more than justifies inclusion, and isn’t the only HHGTTG reference…

-Moreover, Coldplay tend to be consistent with themes in their music, right from the off. see here:
+Moreover, Coldplay tend to be consistent with themes that run consistently throughout their musical writings, right from the off.
+See here: COLDPLAY = WATER, WATER EVERYWHERE

 Influenced by Mikhail Bulgakov’s novel The Master and Margarita (1967).

 This instrumental from Manchester gods Doves leads into one of their greatest ever songs on what is probably their greatest album – N.Y. from The Last Broadcast.
 The title is inspired by Raymond Carver’s 1988 collection of short stories “Where I’m Calling From”